 Surety Bonds Premium vs. Insurance Premiums

 Surety bond premiums are paid one time upfront.
-There’s no need to pay again until your bond needs to renew (generally one year later).
+There’s no need to pay again until your bond needs to be renewed (generally one year later).

 Insurance premiums are paid monthly.